femisystems/hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---

+![](/images/fav.jpg)

 ## **A little story of me...**

-![](/images/fav.jpg)

-Well, i am **Janet Ajewole** fondly called *Jane -* a Nigerian and a Grace-filled Christian.
-I'm an obsessed humanitarian with a profound passion for helping the less privileged, indigent kids, as well as single and struggling mothers in the society.
+I am **Janet Ajewole** fondly called *Jane -* a Nigerian and a Grace-filled Christian.
+I'm an humanitarian with a profound passion for helping the less privileged, indigent kids, as well as single and struggling mothers in the society.
 I currently volunteer as a Team Lead and Social Media Manager for *Do Good Charity Initiative*.
+Can learning be an Hobby, oh well it is a part of my hobby, as i also love to acquire new skills and learn new stuffs.
+With that on the side, i am a passion driven and goal oriented  lady, quite smart and highly opinionated.
+I am that spark.

 ## **About the Blog**